-- CS 49000 Topics In Computer Sciences For Undergraduates (Large Scale Data Analytics (LSDA))
+- CS 44000 Large Scale Data Analytics

 - CS Selective Credit Hours: 3.00

 - Science Core Selection Credit Hours: 3.00 4.00

 - Elective Credit Hours: 3.00

-- Elective Credit Hours: 3.00
+Elective Credit Hours: 3.00

-- Elective Credit Hours: 1.00 3.00
+Elective Credit Hours: 1.00 3.00

-• Capstone Experience/Course - Credit Hours: 0.00 - 3.00

-Science Core Selection - Credit Hours: 3.00 - 4.00 Science Core Selection - Credit Hours: 3.00 - 4.00

-Elective - Credit Hours: 3.00

-Elective - Credit Hours: 3.00

-Elective - Credit Hours: 1.00
+- Capstone Experience/Course Credit Hours: 0.00 3.00 - Science Core Selection Credit Hours: 3.00 4.00 - Science Core Selection Credit Hours: 3.00 4.00 - Elective Credit Hours: 3.00 Elective Credit Hours: 3.00 - Elective Credit Hours: 1.00

-- A minimum of 32 semester credits of upper level (30000+) required - 2.0 Major and Graduation GPA required for Bachelor of Science degree. - All CS and STAT courses required for the major, must be completed with a grade of "C" or better. - All prerequisites to CS and STAT courses required for the major, regardless of department, must be completed with a grade of "C" or better.
+- A minimum of 32 semester credits of upper level (30000+) required - 2.0 Major and Graduation GPA required for Bachelor of Science degree. - All courses required for the major, regardless of department, must be completed with a grade of "C" or better. - All prerequisites to CS, MA, and STAT courses required for the major, regardless of department, must be completed with a grade of "C" or better. - Equivalent 10000 and 20000-level Computer Science (CS) transfer credit courses (including credit from regional campuses) may be used to meet degree requirements if those courses were taken prior to admission to the Purdue West Lafayette Data Science, B.S.
+CS program. - CS transfer credit at the 30000-40000-level may not be used to meet degree requirements.
+As exception to this policy is the application of pre-approved Study Abroad coursework.

-- Only free electives and courses at the 50000-level general education requirement may be taken under the pass/not-pass option. - The pass/not-pass grade mode may be entered for courses which are not required by a student's major(s), minor(s) or science core curriculum. - Grade mode Passing is equivalent to at a minimum grade of C- had a letter grade been awarded. - Students may elect to use the pass/not-pass option for no more than 20% of the 124/120 credit requirement for graduation and for no more than two courses per academic year (Fall-Summer). - The pass/not-pass option cannot be elected for a course that has already been completed with a letter grade.
+- Only free electives and courses at the 50000-level general education requirement may be taken under the pass/not-pass option. - The pass/not-pass grade mode may be entered for courses which are not required by a student's major(s), minor(s) or science core curriculum.

+- Grade mode Passing is equivalent to at a minimum grade of C- had a letter grade been awarded. - Students may elect to use the pass/not-pass option for no more than 20% of the 124/120 credit requirement for graduation and for no more than two courses per academic year (Fall-Summer). - The pass/not-pass option cannot be elected for a course that has already been completed with a letter grade.
 University Regulation. - Students may take elective credit while abroad using the P/NP mode.
 In the case of universities which only post P/NP, the University will apply a calculation process to determine a letter grade. - Department of Languages and Cultures P/NP policy and Language Placement results.
 Students must take advanced coursework for a letter grade to receive credit for lower-level language courses.